Avulavirinae

 Avulavirinae is a subfamily of viruses in the family Paramyxoviridae.
 Members of the subfamily are collectively known as avulaviruses.
 All members of the subfamily primarily infect birds.
 Avulavirinae was previously recognized as the genus Avulavirus before being elevated to a subfamily.
 The term avula comes from "avian rubula", distinguishing it from rubulaviruses of the subfamily Rubulavirinae due to avulaviruses only infecting birds and translating protein V from an edited RNA transcript.
-The most notable avulavirus is the Newcastle disease virus, a strain of Avian orthoavulavirus 1.
+The most notable avulavirus is the Newcastle disease virus, a strain of Orthoavulavirus javaense.

 Characteristics

 Like all Paramyxoviruses, avulaviruses are enveloped negative-strand RNA viruses.

 Avulaviruses have a hemagglutinin-neuraminidase attachment protein and do not produce a non-structural protein C. Avulaviruses can be separated into distinct serotypes using hemagglutination assay and neuraminidase assay.
 All avulaviruses hemagglutinate chicken RBCs except for avian metaavulavirus 5 which does not hemagglutinate RBCs from any species.
 Avian metaavulavirus 6 is unique to the presence of the SH gene between the F and HN genes.
 Avian metaavulavirus 11 has the longest genome among the APMVs.